This post covers things to do in November in San Francisco, updated for 2023.

 San Francisco International Hip Hop DanceFest

-Celebrating its 24th year, the San Francisco International Hip Hop DanceFest features a number of hip hop performances and dance companies from around the globe over multiple days.
+Celebrating its 25th year, the San Francisco International Hip Hop DanceFest features a number of hip-hop performances and dance companies from around the globe over multiple days.

 This award-winning event will include a variety of different talented dancers performing their best work for a live audience.

-The DanceFest will be held at Palace of Fine Arts Theatre from Nov 11th to Nov 13th, 2022.
+The DanceFest will be held at the Palace of Fine Arts Theatre from November 11th and 12th.

 Check the San Francisco International Hip Hop DanceFest website for tickets and more information.